Józef Dowbor-Muśnicki

-Józef Dowbor-Muśnicki (Iosif Romanovich while in the Russian military; sometimes also Dowbór-Muśnicki; Juozapas Daubaras-Musnickas; 25 October 1867 – 26 October 1937) was a Russian military officer and Polish general, serving with the Imperial Russian and then Polish armies.
+Józef Dowbor-Muśnicki (Iosif Romanovich while in the Russian military; sometimes also Dowbór-Muśnicki; Juozapas Daubaras-Musnickas; 25 October 1867 – 26 October 1937) was a Polish general, serving with the Imperial Russian and then Polish armies.
 He was also the military commander of the Greater Poland Uprising.

 Early life

 Dowbor-Muśnicki was born in the Garbów (near Sandomierz) in an estate in the Radom Governorate of Congress Poland, the part of Poland that was then a part of the Russian Empire.
 His father was Roman Muśnicki, the owner of Garbów, descended from the Lithuanian Dowborów (Daubor) family (Przyjaciel coat of arms), who settled in Sandomierz during the 17th century.
 Józef was the younger brother of Konstanty, also a lieutenant general.
 Their mother was Antonina née Wierzbicki.

 His family traced its roots to medieval Polish nobility of evangelical reformed denomination.
 Dowbor received his basic education in the Nikolayevskiy Cadet Corps (Saint Petersburg).